-On August 6, 2021, the SEC approved amendments to the Listing Rules of NASDAQ related to board diversity.
-New Listing Rule 5605(f) (the "Diverse Board Representation Rule") requires each NASDAQ-listed company, subject to certain exceptions, (1) to have at least one director who self-identifies as an Underrepresented Minority (as defined by the NASDAQ rules), or (3) to explain why the company does not have at least two directors on its board who self-identify in the categories listed above.
-In addition, new Listing Rule 5606 (the "Board Diversity Disclosure Rule") requires each NASDAQ-listed company, subject to certain exceptions, to provide statistical information about the company's current board of directors, in a uniform format, related to each director's self-identified gender, race, and self-identification as LGBTQ+.
-NASDAQ defines an "Underrepresented Minority" as an individual who self-identifies as Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or two or more races or ethnicities.
+NASDAQ Listing Rule 5605(f) (the "Diverse Board Representation Rule") requires each NASDAQ-listed company, subject to certain exceptions, to have (or explain why it does not have) at least two members of its board of directors who are Diverse (as defined by the NASDAQ rules), including (1) at least one Diverse director who self-identifies as female, and (2) at least one Diverse director who self-identifies as an Underrepresented Minority (as defined by the NASDAQ rules).
+In addition, Listing Rule 5606 (the "Board Diversity Disclosure Rule") requires each NASDAQ-listed company, subject to certain exceptions, to provide statistical information about the company's current board of directors, in a uniform format, related to each director's self-identified gender, race, and self-identification as LGBTQ+.
+NASDAQ defines "Diverse" as an individual who self-identifies in one or more of the following categories: female, Underrepresented Minority, or LGBTQ+ and an "Underrepresented Minority" as an individual who self-identifies as Black or African American, Hispanic or Latinx, Asian, Native American or Alaska Native, Native Hawaiian or Pacific Islander, or two or more races or ethnicities.
 LGBTQ+ is defined as an individual who self-identifies as lesbian, gay, bisexual, transgender or as a member of the queer community.